SymbioticEDA/sva-demos/README.md

     // after a goes high, b must be high throughout 3 (not necessarily consecutive) cycles of c assert property ($rose(a) |=> (b throughout c[->3]));

+The assertion fails at step 16 because b does not remain high while we wait for 3 cycles of c.
+At step 9 the assertion is disabled due to reset being high.

 ![throughout](images/04-throughout.png)